DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The field mem_location of the rte_lpm structure is deprecated and should be removed as well as the macros RTE_LPM_HEAP and RTE_LPM_MEMZONE.

-* Significant ABI changes are planned for struct rte_mbuf, struct rte_kni_mbuf, and several ``PKT_RX_`` flags will be removed, to support unified packet type from release 2.1.
-Those changes may be enabled in the upcoming release 2.1 with CONFIG_RTE_NEXT_ABI.

 * librte_malloc library has been integrated into librte_eal.
 The 2.1 release
   creates a dummy/empty malloc library to fulfill binaries with dynamic linking dependencies on librte_malloc.so.
 Such dummy library will not be created from